grafana/k8s-monitoring-helm/charts/k8s-monitoring-test/README.md

         type: promql
 ```

-Each query will be run sequentially, and the test will fail if any of the queries return an error or does not have
-the expected output.
+Each query runs sequentially, and the test fails if any of the queries return an error or does not have the expected output.

-In order to specify different destinations of the same type, you can use multiple tests:
+To specify different destinations of the same type, you can use multiple tests:

 ```yaml
   - env: